Mabel Gunn

 Mabel Winifred Gunn MBE (1 June 1890 – 7 January 1970) was a New Zealand district nurse and hospital matron.
 She was born in Moorlinch, Somerset, England, on 1 June 1890.
+She did her nursing training at Guys Hospital.

+Gunn worked at Waihi Hospital and St Helens in Christchurch.
+She retired from Whataroa Hospital in 1964 after 43 years working in South Westland.

 In the 1960 Queen's Birthday Honours, Gunn was appointed a Member of the Order of the British Empire, in recognition of her services as matron of Whataroa Hospital.